m8sec/pymeta/README.md

 #### Why?
 Metadata is a common place for penetration testers and red teamers to find: domains, user accounts, naming conventions, software/version numbers, and more!

-*Still not convinced?
-Checkout -* **[Hacking Organizations One Document at a Time With Metadata](https://infosecwriteups.com/hacking-organizations-one-document-at-a-time-with-metadata-1af2eb10f254)**

 # Getting Started
 ### Prerequisites